justboil/admin-one-vue-tailwind/README.md

 ### Nuxt 3.x integration

-This dashboard can be integrated with Nuxt 3.x.
-[Check guide](https://github.com/justboil/admin-one-vue-tailwind/tree/master/.nuxt-guide) for more information
+This dashboard has been integrated with Nuxt 3.x.

-### Laravel 9.x integration

-This dashboard can be integrated with Laravel 9.x Breeze Inertia + Vue.js stack.
-[Check guide](https://github.com/justboil/admin-one-vue-tailwind/tree/master/.laravel-guide) for more information

 ## Docs